mekowalski/redux-react-blog-app/NOTES.md

 - LIST BUILDING
-- [] add a bit more logic to `PostList` component
+- [x] add a bit more logic to `PostList` component
-- [] render list of posts onto the screen `renderList` will have logic to render list of posts
+- [x] render list of posts onto the screen `renderList` will have logic to render list of posts
+- Currently having issue with `key` being duplicated with some children, not certain what i did wrong to fix this

+- UserHeader Component
+- [] show username at bottom of each post